alkamapanjwani/libraryManagement/README.md

 * Async calls to avoid reloading
 * Pagination
 * Better UI/ UX
-* Additional checks such as maximum number of books that can be issued to a member simultaneously, late return , etc.
+* Additional checks such as maximum number of books that can be issued to a member simultaneously, late return, etc.